ghost-land/Design-System/README.md

 - Flexible layouts

 ### Dark Mode
-- Already dark-themed by default
+- Already dark-themed by default (depend of project)
 - Use opacity for variations
 - Maintain contrast ratios